 But we learn to survive with certain stoicism.
 Sometimes it hurts, but we have also learned that survival is paramount to our success.
 Most of us will use basic methods of defense like intellectually separating the views on our art from personal references (which are different things in fact, but not always easily disconnected at the receiving end).

 The truth is that our art is usually something very personal.
 Our artistic expression is a part of our inner being just hanging somewhere for people to see and criticize.
 And so, in self defense, some of us may resort to more unusual methods of resistance.
-They may vary from practicing Voodoo, shooting from very far (but purposely missing as we artists are generally non violent), to even make the “tramplers” (I think I just made up a new word) part of a very profound exhibition on the subject of feces – or something of the sort -.
+They may vary from practicing Voodoo, to even make the “tramplers” (I think I just made up a new word) part of a very profound exhibition on the subject of feces – or something of the sort -.

 Jokes aside, it is quite clear that criticism, and therefore critics, are part of the business.
 There are good critics.
 Some kind, some harsh, some provocative, but in general terms, they are looking to guide, to get the kinks out of our work by forcing us to move when we have become staid, or to help us stop when we are moving too far away from our essence.
 The truth is that there are as many critics as people who see our work (“Everyone´s a critic” as the old showbiz saying goes).